dnsimple/dnsimple-support/content/articles/renewing-ssl-certificates.markdown

 <note>
 A renewal will not extend your existing certificate expiration date, it will result in a brand new certificate that must be installed in place of the existing one.
 Both certificate and private key must be replaced on the server.

-There is no way to extend the expiration of an existing certificate &mdash [Learn more](/articles/how-certificate-renewal-works/)
+There is no way to extend the expiration of an existing certificate &mdash; [Learn more](/articles/how-certificate-renewal-works/)
 </note>

 <div class="section-steps" markdown="1">